The Boolean Solution Problem from the Perspective of Predicate Logic -- Extended Version: Introduction

 Here we remodel the solution problem formally along with basic classical results and some new generalizations in the framework of first-order logic extended by second-order quantification.
 The main thesis of this work is that it is possible and useful to apply second-order quantification consequently throughout the formalization.
 What otherwise would require meta-level notation is then expressed just with formulas.
 As will be shown, classical results can be reproduced in this framework in a way such that applicability beyond propositional logic, possible algorithmic variations, as well as connections with second-order quantifier elimination and Craig interpolation become visible.
 Of course, methods to solve Boolean equations on first-order formulas do not necessarily terminate.
 However, the set of solutions is recursively enumerable.
 By the modeling in predicate logic we try to pin down the essential points of divergence from propositional logic.
 Special cases that allow solution construction are identified, most of them related to definiens computation by Craig interpolation.
-In addition, a way to express a generalization of the solution problem where vocabulary restrictions are taken into account in terms of two related solution problems is shown.